lijun99/GPU-Resources/Install NVIDIA driver on RHEL7.md

 ```

 ## Multiple GPUs
-If you have multiple GPUs installed, the `xorg.conf` created by `nvidia-xconfig` may not capture correctly the GPU card you use to connect to monitors.
+If you have multiple GPUs installed, the `/etc/X11/xorg.conf` created by `nvidia-xconfig` may not capture correctly the GPU card you use to connect to monitors.

 If you cannot see display, you will need to specify `BusID` in `xorg.conf`